microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 The application containers are hosted on GitHub Container Registry (GHCR).
 Rather than building the containers from source, we will import the containers from GHCR to ACR.

-In the Azure Cloud Shell, run the following commands to import the application container images from GHCR into ACR.
+Run the following commands to import the application container images from GHCR into ACR.
+We'll be importing two versions of each application: 1.2.0 and 1.5.0.

 ```bash
 # store-front version 1.2.0